mikey242/kudos-donations/readme.txt

 = Which payment methods are supported? =

 This plugin uses Mollie as a payment vendor.
-Mollie allows you to pay using a wide range of payment methods such as iDeal, Credit Card and PayPal.
+Mollie allows you to pay using a wide range of payment methods such as iDeal, credit card and PayPal.
 For a full list of payment methods please check out [this link](https://www.mollie.com/en/payments).

+= How can I use recurring payments?

+I order to use recurring payments Mollie requires that you have either SEPA Direct Debit OR credit card payment methods enabled on your account.
+For more information visit [this link](https://help.mollie.com/hc/articles/214558045-What-are-the-conditions-for-the-use-of-Recurring-).

+= I've enabled the required recurring payment methods but I still cannot use recurring.

+If you modified your Mollie account after adding it to Kudos Donations your will need to re-sync the settings.
+To do this visit the Mollie tab under the settings page and click the "Refresh API" link.

 = How much does Mollie cost? =